-Our RAF Program: KIN002787
+Our RAF Program

 Our most advanced product candidate is KIN002787, which is a RAF inhibitor we are developing for the treatment of patients with lung cancer, melanoma and other solid tumors.
 Unlike currently available treatments that target only Class I BRAF kinase mutations, we have designed KIN002787 to target Class II and Class III BRAF mutations, where it would be a first-line targeted therapy, in addition to covering Class I BRAF mutations.
 In our in vivo and in vitro preclinical studies evaluating KIN002787, we observed anti-tumor activity and kinase selectivity.
-Importantly, KIN002787 demonstrated inhibition of RAF dimer signaling while minimizing MAPK pathway rebound, potentially resulting in a broad therapeutic index.
-We anticipate filing an IND for KIN002787 with the FDA in the first half of 2021 and, subject to such submission taking effect, initiating a Phase 1 clinical trial in 2021.
+Importantly, KIN002787 demonstrated potent inhibition of RAF dimer signaling while minimizing MAPK pathway rebound, potentially resulting in a broad therapeutic index.
+Subject to our planned IND submission taking effect, we anticipate initiating a Phase 1 clinical trial for KIN002787 in 2021.